brittandeyoung/terraform-provider-awsteam/docs/resources/eligibility_group.md

 Required:

-- `account_id` (Number) The AWS account id the eligibility policy will be applied to.
+- `account_id` (String) The AWS account id the eligibility policy will be applied to.
 This needs to match the account id of the name provided in account_name.
 - `account_name` (String) Name of the AWS account the eligibility policy will be applied to.
 This needs to match the name of the account number provided in account_id.